Therapy for Grief and Loss

 Grief takes many forms

-Grief is a complex, fluctuating experience rather than a single emotion.
-Naming some of its forms can help provide clarity and validation.
-These are a few lesser-known types of grief:
+Grief is a complex, fluctuating experience rather than a single emotion, and there is no single universal version of it.
+Below are a few lesser-known forms of grief:

 Disenfranchised Grief: A loss that isn't widely acknowledged, understood, or seen as valid.
-This can include the death of a beloved pet, the deeply personal journey of infertility or miscarriage, or the quiet fading of a friendship.
+This can include the death of a beloved pet, the experience of infertility or miscarriage, or the end of a friendship.

 Ambiguous Loss: A type of grief where closure is unclear or seems impossible, often experienced with family estrangement, a loved one’s dementia, or a missing person.

-Trauma-Related Grief: The grief for a life that was changed by a traumatic event.
-It can manifest as mourning for a loss of a sense of safety or trust in others, or the version of you that existed before the trauma.
+Trauma-Related Grief: The grief for a life that was changed by a traumatic event or long-term exposure to abuse or neglect.
+It can manifest as mourning for the loss of a sense of safety or trust in others, or for the version of you that existed before the trauma.

 Health and Disability Grief: Grieving a former self, lost physical or cognitive ability, or the future you had imagined before developing a chronic illness or disability.